fathym/fathym.io_ParticleDev/README.md

     - Ensure that the property name you use is an exact match to one you're sending from your Photon
   - Save the Check part and then Enter into the Check part you just created
   - Click the plus "+" button to get to the catalog of addable parts
-  - Add an "Email Response" for email or "Twillio Respoonse" for sms and configure as desired
+  - Add an "Email Response" and configure with your message and desired send frequency